robotframework/rfdoc/README.rst

     Acceptance tests.
 Naturally using Robot Framework.

 db/
-    The default location for the development database.
+    The default location for the RFDoc development database.

 src/
     RFDoc source code.